1911 Revolution: Proposed Han monarchy

-Some advocated that an ethnic Han be installed as Emperor of China, either a descendant of Confucius who held the noble title of the Duke of Yansheng, or a descendant of the Ming imperial family who had the title of the Marquis of Extended Grace.
+Some advocated that an ethnic Han be installed as Emperor of China, either a descendant of Confucius who held the noble title of the Duke of Yansheng or a descendant of the Ming imperial family who had the title of the Marquis of Extended Grace.
 The Duke of Yansheng was proposed as a candidate for emperorship by Liang Qichao.

 The Han hereditary aristocratic nobility, like the Duke of Yansheng, was retained by the new Republic of China, and the title's holders continued to receive their pensions.

-A plan backed by foreign bankers was reportedly in place to declare the Duke of Yansheng as Emperor of China if the revolutionaries' republican cause failed.
+A plan backed by foreign bankers was reportedly in place to declare the Duke of Yansheng as Emperor of China if the revolutionaries' republican cause had failed.

+Yuan proclaimed as the Chinese emperor

+On October 6, 1913, Yuan Shikai was formally elected President of the Republic of China through a vote by the National Assembly.
+After taking office, Yuan insisted on a strong central government and cut off attempts by some revolutionaries to have their provinces declare independence.
+At the same time, Yuan actively negotiated with the foreign powers to preserve China's sovereignty over Mongolia and Tibet.

+However, in 1915 Yuan Shikai abolished the republic and proclaimed himself emperor, which met with opposition and triggered the National Protection War; Yuan soon announced the cancellation of the monarchy.
+On June 6, 1916, Yuan died of illness, and Li Yuanhong succeeded him as President, with China entering a period of warlord fragmentation among the provinces and regions.